-Budapest at night: Budapest from the Citadel II.
+Budapest at night, Budapest

 These are the most common and most beautiful views from the top of the Gellért hill.
 In fact all the tourist make their photos from the same places, because there are parts where the threes are too tall to make photos.